PredixDev/PredixMobileMacOS/README.md

 Logging by default is set at "Info" level.
 There are two more informative levels that can give you more information for debugging problems: Debug, and Trace.

+### Enable debugging console:

+To enable the debug console in the PredixMobileMacOS project run this command in Terminal:

+    defaults write com.ge.PredixMobileMacOS WebKitDeveloperExtras -bool true

+Then you can right-click or ctrl-click on the PredixMobileMacOS UI and select “Inspect Element” to bring up the debug console.

+Note, if you change the bundle id of the project you need to use the correct bundle id in the command above.
+A more generic version of the command is: `defaults write <your bundle id> WebKitDeveloperExtras -bool true`

 ### I see a popup message: "Authentication failed" but I never saw the authentication page.

 Reviewing the logs you will see various network error messages, and messages indicating you cannot connect to the backend.